dmaciel123/Secchi_Disk_Landsat/README.md

 An example is provided to run the MDN algorithm for Landsat-9/OLI data from Chesapeake Bay (Maryland, United States).
 Input data for this script is the .NETCDF file obtained from the ACOLITE atmospheric correction method, and the .TIF Rrs file obtained as output from ACOLITE.
 TIF file is used to convert the .NETCDF to a more GIS familar .TIF format.

-## Running the Random Forest, Support Vector Regression and XGBoost
+## Running the Random Forest, Support Vector Regression, and XGBoost

 An example is provided in the folder "Scripts" that demonstrates how to apply these algorithms (train and validation process) using Landsat in situ reflectance and also satellite retrieved.